WProbot/konzilo-ga-engagement-metrics/README.md

 Install the plugin [the usually way](https://codex.wordpress.org/Managing_Plugins#Installing_Plugins).

+You can also install it with [*GitHub Updater*](https://github.com/afragen/github-updater/archive/develop.zip), which gives you the additional benefit of keeping the plugin up to date from within its administrative interface (i.e. the usually way).
+Please visit its [wiki](https://github.com/afragen/github-updater/wiki) for more information.

+You need an API key for this plugin to work.
+To get an API key free of charge, send a request to info@kntnt.com.

-You must also install [Kntnt's Engagement Metrics](https://github.com/Kntnt/kntnt-engagement-metrics) which provides an API used by this plugin.
+You must also install [Konzilo Engagement Metrics](https://github.com/kntnt/konzilo-engagement-metrics) which provides an API used by this plugin.

 ## Frequently Asked Questions